connormaas/private-projects/README.md

 $\sum_i \left(\frac{1}{2}\right)^i C(r)$

 This is a decaying geometric sequence, so our upper bounded becomes $\frac{1}{2 - 1} C(r)$ = C(r).
 Therefore, the parallel complexity of this program is $O(n)$.

+## AI Checkers

+#### Private Repository

+The full reporistory can be found [here](https://github.com/connormaas/ai-checkers).
+To request access, email cmaas@andrew.cmu.edu.

+#### Overview
+This program hosts a AI checkers player effective at winning games versus real, human opponents.
+Implemented in the functional programming language SML, it uses [alpha-beta pruning](https://www.chessprogramming.org/Alpha-Beta) to make decisions.
+In essence, this algorithm selects its next move by exploring all potential future scenarios, but smartly disregards options that are clearly unfavorable or overly speculative.
+While this algorithm is conceptually simple, its functional implementation becomes much more challenging.

 ## LightsOut Solver